Notice of Pre-AIA or AIA Status

 Patent ‘023

-performing a first, pre-pass operation in which primitives in the sequence of primitives to be rendered are processed into respective sets of one or more fragments, each fragment associated with a respective set of one or more sampling positions within the render output, and wherein as part of the first, pre-pass operation fragments for primitives in the sequence of primitives are processed to determine visibility information for the sequence of primitives; and identifying for respective patches of the render output, each patch encompassing a respective group of plural sampling positions within the render output, respective ranges of primitives within the sequence of primitives that may need to subsequently be processed further for the sampling positions covered by the patch to which the identified range of primitives relates, wherein the respective ranges of primitives within the sequence of primitives that may need to subsequently be processed further for the sampling positions covered by the respective patches are identified based on the determined visibility information for the sequence of primitives; the method further comprising:
+performing a first, pre-pass operation in which primitives in the sequence of primitives to be rendered are processed into respective sets of one or more fragments, each fragment associated with a respective set of one or more sampling positions within the render output, and wherein as part of the first, pre-pass operation fragments for primitives in the sequence of primitives are processed to determine visibility information for the sequence of primitives; and identifying for respective patches of the render output, each patch encompassing a respective group of plural sampling positions within the render output, respective ranges of primitives within the sequence of primitives that need to subsequently be processed further for the sampling positions covered by the patch to which the identified range of primitives relates, wherein the respective ranges of primitives within the sequence of primitives that need to subsequently be processed further for the sampling positions covered by the respective patches are identified based on the determined visibility information for the sequence of primitives; the method further comprising:

-thereafter performing a second, main pass operation in which visibility testing is performed to determine which primitives in the sequence of primitives should be further processed for which sampling positions within the render output, wherein for the purposes of visibility testing at least some primitives that were processed by the first, pre-pass operation are processed into respective groups of fragments, each group of fragments corresponding to a respective patch of the render output, and wherein the visibility testing for a group of fragments uses the identified range of primitives within the sequence of primitives that may subsequently need to be processed further for the respective patch corresponding to the group of fragments being tested to determine whether or not the group of fragments should be further processed.
+thereafter performing a second, main pass operation in which visibility testing is performed to determine which primitives in the sequence of primitives should be further processed for which sampling positions within the render output, wherein for the purposes of visibility testing at least some primitives that were processed by the first, pre-pass operation are processed into respective groups of fragments, each group of fragments corresponding to a respective patch of the render output, and wherein the visibility testing for a group of fragments uses the identified range of primitives within the sequence of primitives that need to subsequently be processed further for the respective patch corresponding to the group of fragments being tested to determine whether or not the group of fragments should be further processed.

 1. A method of compiling a fragment shader for a graphics processor to generate a render output, the graphics processor including an execution unit that is operable to execute fragment shaders to process fragments to generate fragment shaded data for the render output, wherein a fragment shader may in addition to generating the fragment shaded data include one or more fragment shader side effects, wherein the graphics processor is configured to: render primitives in a sequence of primitives for a render output by: performing a first, pre-pass operation in which primitives in the sequence of primitives are processed into respective sets of one or more fragments, each fragment associated with a respective set of one or more sampling positions within the render output, and the resulting fragments are processed to determine visibility information for the sequence of primitives, wherein the first, pre-pass operation is operable to execute a first fragment shader routine for a fragment, if required, to determine the visibility information for the sequence of primitives; and